 About Klavierhaus

-Musicians they have worked with include Richard Goode, Sir Andras Schiff, Gyorgy Kurtag, Angela Hewitt, Garrick Ohlsson, Herbie Hancock, Simone Dinnerstein, Yuja Wang, Geri Allen, and Jack DeJohnette.
+For the last 30 years, many of the world’s most important pianists have worked with us and performed on our pianos.
+The list includes Richard Goode, Sir Andras Schiff, Angela Hewitt, Garrick Ohlsson, Herbie Hancock, Simone Dinnerstein, Yuja Wang, Geri Allen, Gyorgy Kurtag, Frank Kimbrough, Jeremy Denk and others.

 Klavierhaus’ concert pianos have appeared on stage at venues such as Lincoln Center, Carnegie Hall, the Kennedy Center, the White House, Library of Congress, Jazz at Lincoln Center, the Metropolitan Museum of Art, the Whitney Museum of American Art, and have been included in the Yale Collection of Musical Instruments.

-They have worked with institutions worldwide including The Cooper Union, the National Theater of Costa Rica, Columbia University, N.Y.U., Smith College, WNYC, the Flagler Museum, and Vizcaya.
+We have worked with institutions worldwide including Mannes College, The Cooper Union, the White House, the National Theater of Costa Rica, Columbia University, New York University, The Library of Congress, WNYC, the Flagler Museum, The Hotchkiss School, The Smithsonian Institution, The Caramoor Jazz Festival, Adelphi University, Brookfield Properties, the Taipei Economic and Cultural Office, the Vizcaya Museum and gardens and others.

 Klavierhaus has been featured in the New York Times, House Beautiful, Architectural Digest, and the Robb Report.